pireef/PiReef-Edge/README.md

 # Introduction
 The goal of this project is to make a full IOT based aquarium monitor / controller.
+This project is borrowing ideas or concepts from other similar open-source projects.
+The inspiration originally came from [Reef-Pi](https://reef-pi.github.io/) and a lot of the technology inspiration came from [Submerged](https://github.com/jsiegmund/submerged)

+This project is built with Windows IOT Core with a full Azure back-end.

 # Getting Started
 Current Required Hardware: